orbitalci/orbital/README.md

 [USEAGE NOTES](./docs/documentation/useage.md)

 Ocelot is a distributed CI for running in container orchestration environments.
-It utilizes Vault, Consul, Postgres and NSQ.
+It utilizes Vault, Consul, Postgres and NSQ and comes with a bangin' cli.
 See [ARCHITECTURE](./docs/documentation/architecture.md) for more details.

 Future big wants: